ssegrubdivad/mesagrande/README.md

 AMA:

-* Burgess, D. MesaGrande [Computer software].
+* Burgess, D. _MesaGrande_ [Computer software].
 Version 1.0.
 Saskatoon, Canada: University of Saskatchewan; 2023.

 APA:

-* Burgess, D. (2023).
-MesaGrande (1.0) [Computer software].
+* Burgess, D. (2023). _MesaGrande_ (1.0) [Computer software].
 University of Saskatchewan. http://github.com/ssegrubdivad/mesagrande

 Chicago:

-* Burgess, David.
-MesaGrande.
+* Burgess, David. _MesaGrande_.
 V. 1.0.
 University of Saskatchewan.
 Python.
 2023.

 Harvard:

-* Burgess, D. (2023) MesaGrande (Version 1.0) [Computer program].
+* Burgess, D. (2023) _MesaGrande_ (Version 1.0) [Computer program].
 University of Saskatchewan, Saskatoon, Canada.

 MLA:

-* Burgess, David.
-MesaGrande.
+* Burgess, David. _MesaGrande_.
 Version 1.0, University of Saskatchewan, 14 Jan.
 2023.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,